AleixCas95/Game-Pillars/README.md

 # Game-Pillars

-“I am <https://www.linkedin.com/in/aleixcastillo>(Aleix Castillo), student of the <https://www.citm.upc.edu/ing/estudis/graus-videojocs/>(Bachelor’s Degree in Video Games by UPC at CITM).
-This content is generated for the second year’s subject Project 2, under supervision of lecturer <https://es.linkedin.com/in/ricardpillosu>(Ricard Pillosu).”
+“I am [Aleix Castillo](https://www.linkedin.com/in/aleixcastillo), student of the[Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs).
+This content is generated for the second year’s subject Project 2, under supervision of lecturer[Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).”